14 November 2025

 Scholarships for Africans broadly: Chevening, Commonwealth, Rhodes, Clarendon, Weidenfeld-Hoffmann, Cambridge Trust.

-Combine university-specific scholarships (like at Surrey, Aston, Stirling) with national and pan-African award routes to strengthen your application portfolio.
+Combine university-specific scholarships (like at Surrey, Aston, and Stirling) with national and pan-African award routes to strengthen your application portfolio.

 Important: Always cross-check fee figures, deadline dates, and eligibility via official university and scholarship sites.